HOW TO FIND THE PERFECT PROPERTY IN COSTA BLANCA

 - Coastal or rural?
 How do you want to stretch your Euros?
 How Spanish is your intended lifestyle?

 - Low and level or high on a slope?
-The former for the less fit and young, the latter for the views?
+The former for the less fit and young, the latter to enjoy the best views of Costa Blanca?

 - Close to amenities or quiet and secluded?
 Can translate into a choice of walk or drive?